LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 ### Primary domain

-When you [add or update a domain](intent-manager-build-domains.html), you can set it as the primary domain, i.e., enable **Primary Domain**.
+If you've [unlocked](intent-manager-overview.html#enable-intent-discovery-optimization--analysis) the Discover/Analyze features of Intent Manager, then when you [add or update a domain](intent-manager-build-domains.html), you can set the domain as the primary domain (i.e., enable **Primary Domain**).
 Only one domain can be primary at a given time.
 The first domain that you add is considered primary, and this designation can’t be changed if you have only one domain.
 If you add subsequent domains, you can change which one is primary.

 A primary domain has two purposes.
 First, in applications that make use of a single domain (e.g., Agent Manager Workspace, Performance Optimizer, and Messaging Interaction API), this is the domain that is used.